-Qandisa Moroccan Demon home image home image
+Qandisa Moroccan home image home image

 Morocco, a land rich in culture and history, is home to a plethora of mystical and supernatural tales.
 Among these intriguing stories is the enigmatic legend of Qandisa, a captivating and somewhat sinister demoness who has captured the imagination of generations.